FredHuangBia/Sound_ICCV/README.md

 # Sound_ICCV

-Some utils scripts.
+The code still needs to be cleared up.

-A combined work of Zhoutong Zhng, Jiajun Wu, Qiujia Li and me.
+A combined work of Zhoutong Zhang, Jiajun Wu, Qiujia Li and me.